Founded in 2011, what online brand has built a community of more than 125M women?

 (Pin for later!)

 Brit + Co is another prime example of marketing through consistent activity on social media.
 (Did you see my Unlocking Big Brand Genius on LaCroix Sparkling Water?)
 Brit + Co has an active presence on Facebook, Twitter, Pinterest, Instagram, YouTube, and Google+.
 I’m not sure which I admire more…the number of sites they’re active on or the volume of content published on each platform.
 But, remember, as a solo entrepreneur, or even a small team, don’t pressure yourself to do it all.
 Pick the platforms that best accentuate your personality and message.
-Dedicate your time and energy to making those social media platforms shine!
+Dedicate your time and energy – and or that of your team – to making those social media platforms shine!

 Entrepreneurial Tip #7: Be active on the amount of social media platforms you can handle.
 If you have a large team dedicated to content and promotion, you can handle being active on more sites.
 Just don’t feel pressured to do it all if you can’t dedicate the appropriate amount of time to each platform.